+\textbf{k-core percolation}.
 In the k-core percolation process, the initial step involves a random removal of nodes with a probability of $1-p$.
+This initial removal is the only external intervention in the system, which then evolves spontaneously via cascading until reaching a steady state.
 Subsequently, we initiate the k-core pruning procedure, in which all nodes possessing degrees lower than $k$ are eliminated, and the degrees of the remaining nodes are updated accordingly.
 This step is repeated with the recalculated degrees until all remaining nodes have degrees equal to or greater than $k$.
 Figure~\ref{fig:1}(a) demonstrates a simple 3-core percolation process in a small spatially embedded network.
 In the results, we show the analysis using the 5-core percolation.
-For more percolation results at different $k$ values, see the Supplementary Material.
+For more percolation results at different $k$ values, see the Supplementary Information.

 The fraction of nodes, $P_{\infty}$, in the giant connected component (GCC) plays the role of the order parameter in the phase transition.
 The GCC corresponds to the remaining k-core structure in the network, and characterizes the robustness of the system, which we assume to be functional only if the remaining fraction of the GCC has a measure larger than zero.
 The critical probability $p_c$ is defined from the plot of $P_\infty$ vs $p$ as the value of $p$ where $P_\infty$ vanishes for the first time as we lower $p$.